Male arms filling a clear glass with water at a clean, modern kitchen sink.

 We examine the governance and management of essential infrastructure– like drinking water, wastewater and stormwater– to understand how governments, individuals and organizations that manage infrastructure, and communities that rely on these services interact, navigate risk and change, and build resilience or transform over time.

-Drinking Water, Water Rates and Transparency in Rate Setting
+Drinking Water, Water Rates and Rate Setting

 We focus on understanding how water systems navigate and manage risk, and build resilience (or not), and transparency in water rate setting and the characteristics of communities with more/less resilient/transparent drinking water systems.